FelipeRGx/AI-search-agent-/README.md

+#AI-search-agent with LLM

-# LangChain 🦜🔗 Search Bot
+LangChain 🦜🔗 Search Bot

 ## Introduction
 Welcome to the LangChain  Search Bot repository!
 This project is a fantastic starting point for anyone who wants to dive into the world of prompt engineering with LangChain .
 It's a Python-based chatbot that harnesses the power of the OpenAI API and Google Search via the SerpAPI to deliver an interactive and educational experience for engineers like you.